-The district provides students the opportunity to introduce the following school events: Campus Assemblies, Veteran's Day Program, Talent Show Porgram.
+The district provides students the opportunity to introduce the following school events: school programs, baccalaureate, graduation.
 If a student meets the eligibility criteria and wishes to introduce one of the school events listed above, the student should submit his or her name in accordance with policy FNA(LOCAL).